yahoo/bgjs/RENAME_PLAN.md

 - Add `EventSignal` as alias for `Moment`
 - Add `StateSignal` as alias for `State`
 - Update exports in `src/index.ts`
+- Mark all aliases with `@deprecated` and ensure TypeScript declaration files emit the tags
 - **Test:** Run `npm test` to ensure no regressions

 #### Step 1.3: Add Dependencies Aliases
 - Add `dependencies()` method as alias for `demands()` in `src/behavior.ts`
 - Add `dependsOn()` method with same functionality
+- Decorate each alias with `@deprecated` annotations or runtime warnings (behind a dev flag) to guide migration
 - **Test:** Run `npm test` to ensure no regressions

 #### Step 1.4: Add Effect Alias